-Sadly, Americans are surprisingly financially illiterate.
-Many people are unsure of where their money is going, how to manage it and how to get themselves out of financial trouble (i.e., debt), which can have serious and lasting consequences down the line.
+Many people lack financial literacy.
+They are unsure where their money is going, how to manage it, and how to get themselves out of financial trouble or debt, all of which can have serious and lasting consequences.

 Stage 1: 30 days past due

-If you know you are going to miss a payment, proactively reach out to your lender.
-They may be willing to work with you to formulate a payment plan to get you back on track.
-If you do miss your payment without notifying your lender, contact them as soon as you realize and work with them to create a repayment plan.
-Do not just ignore calls and letters.
-This is when you can still easily rectify the situation.
+What you should do: If you know you are going to miss a payment, proactively reach out to your lender.
+They may be willing to formulate a payment plan to get you back on track.
+If you do miss your payment without notifying your lender, contact the lender as soon as you realize you missed the payment, and collaborate on a repayment plan.
+Do not ignore calls and letters.
+During this stage, you can still easily rectify the situation.

 Stage 2: 60 days past due

-Your debt is still with your original lender, but contact will become more aggressive and persistent.
-The creditor will contact credit reporting bureaus to report your delinquent account, if they have not done so already, and you may be accruing penalty fees.
+During this stage, your debt is still with your original lender, but contact will become more aggressive and persistent.
+The creditor will contact credit reporting bureaus to report your delinquent account if they have not done so already, and you may be accruing penalty fees.

 Stage 3: Charge-off status

-The debt has been turned over to a collections agency, and your credit report has likely been updated to reflect you are in arrears.
-The agency will purchase the debt amount for a fraction of the balance due, usually 30 to 35 percent, said Todd Christensen, community financial educator and manager of Money Fit.
+Now, the debt has been turned over to a collection agency, and your credit report has likely been updated to reflect you are in arrears.
+The agency will purchase the debt amount for a fraction of the balance due, usually 30% to 35%, said Todd Christensen, a community financial educator and manager at Money Fit.
 He advised being proactive and cautious.
 After the collection agency purchases the debt for a portion of the balance due, it may contact you to collect the full balance.

-To avoid a ruined credit score, you should immediately contact your original creditor (lender, medical office, etc.) and try to set up a repayment plan directly with them.
-This way, said Christensen, the account may be returned from collections and your credit report saved.
-He recommends you follow these steps once you are contacted by a collections agency:
+What you should do: To avoid a ruined credit score, you should immediately contact your original creditor (e.g., lender, medical office) and try to set up a repayment plan directly with them.
+This way, Christensen said, the account may be returned from collections and your credit report may be saved.
+He recommended following these steps once a collection agency contacts you:

-1. Ask the collections agency to send you verification of your debt in writing.
+- Ask the collection agency to send you verification of your debt in writing.
 Do not discuss the debt or payment details any further.

-2. Contact the original creditor (the lender, bank, doctor's office, etc.) immediately and work with them to set up a monthly repayment plan you can afford.
+- Contact the original creditor immediately, and work with them to set up a monthly repayment plan you can afford.

-3. Ask the original creditor if they can get the account back from the collections agency so it will not report to the consumer reporting agencies and affect your credit rating.
+- Ask the original creditor if they can get the account back from the collection agency so the creditor will not report the delinquency to the consumer reporting agencies and affect your credit rating.

 Stage 4: Court

-The collections agency has been unable to contact you and has filed a lawsuit.
-You will receive a court summons, and it is imperative that you attend the court date.
-If you don't, it will mean an automatic win for the collections agency.
+At this point, the collection agency has been unable to contact you and has filed a lawsuit.
+You will receive a court summons, and you must attend the court date.
+If you don't, it will mean an automatic win for the collection agency.

-In court, the judge can pass a money judgment, with which "a creditor that is serious about collecting a debt can then take that money judgment and record a lien against [your] home, levy funds on a bank account, or force the sale of an expensive asset," said Reischer.
+In court, the judge can pass a money judgment, with which "a creditor that is serious about collecting a debt can then take that money judgment and record a lien against [your] home, levy funds on a bank account or force the sale of an expensive asset," Reischer said.
 "A debt collector can execute on the lien and have a marshal or sheriff seize the property and arrange for a public sale from which the creditor is paid out of the proceeds."

-First and foremost, show up to your court date so that you can dispute the debt.
-Then ask the judge if they are willing to oversee the creation of a repayment plan instead of choosing a lien, wage garnishment or sale of an asset.
+What you should do: First and foremost, show up to your court date so that you can dispute the debt.
+Then, ask the judge if they are willing to oversee the creation of a repayment plan instead of choosing a lien, wage garnishment or sale of an asset.

 Other useful steps to take